GET IN TOUCH

 Can both the Georgia Department of Revenue and the IRS garnish my wages at the same time?

 Yes, both agencies may garnish your wages simultaneously if state and federal taxes remain unpaid.
-Georgia follows federal laws, including the Consumer Credit Protection Act, which restricts excessive wage garnishment and ensures that debtors retain part of their income.
-However, the federal government often has priority, which can leave limited disposable income for Georgia tax obligations.
+The Consumer Credit Protection Act governs consumer-creditor garnishments, but Georgia DOR tax enforcement and IRS levies each follow their own legal frameworks.
+The federal government often has collection priority, which can affect how much disposable income remains available for other obligations.

 How do I stop an IRS wage garnishment in Georgia?